 Nursing courses and other required online courses for which students in the online RN to BSN and other online completion programs may exclusively enroll are offered at a tuition rate of:

 (rate is a combination of the instructional and the general fees)

 (rate is a combination of the instructional, the general, and the nonresident fees)

 Visit the Office of the Bursar's website to learn more about tuition and fees.

 Additional courses also may be taken at Ohio University for credit in this program.
 The tuition rate may differ from the rates stated above.
 Students should check with their advisor before registering for classes that are not listed on the RN to BSN course offering list, which is made available each term.

 Many general courses needed to earn a BSN were completed during your associate degree or diploma nursing education and will transfer to Ohio University to apply to the hours required to earn a bachelor's degree.
 However, if you still need additional support and general education course credit to meet requirements, you can earn those credits in three ways:

-Balances not paid by the due date will be assessed a 1.5% late payment fee on all unpaid balances.
-A financial hold will also be placed on the account which will restrict access to registration, grades, diplomas, and transcripts.
+Balances not paid by the due date will be assessed a 1.5% late payment fee.
+A financial hold also will be placed on the account, which will restrict access to registration, grades, diplomas, and transcripts.

 Ohio University offers a payment plan which will split the balance of the current semester into installments.
 The plan requires that interested students sign up each semester and there is an enrollment fee required.
 To receive the full benefit of the payment plan, we advise students to enroll in all classes at the beginning of the term.